graphprotocol/research/specs/graph-protocol-v1/data-modeling/README.md

 ```

 ### Reverse Lookups
-Defining reverse lookups can be defined on an entity through the `@derivedFrom` field.
+Reverse lookups can be defined on an entity through the `@derivedFrom` field.
 This creates a "virtual" field on the entity that may be queried but cannot be set manually through the mappings API.
 Rather, it is derived from the relationship defined on the other entity.

 The type of a `@derivedFrom` field must be a collection since multiple entities may specify relationships to a single entity.